Skip to main content

 Builder counterparts

-The following primitives accept the new value as a builder instead of a slice, which often is more convenient if the value needs to be serialized from several components computed in the stack.
-The net effect is roughly equivalent to converting b into a slice and executing the corresponding primitive listed above.
+The following primitives accept a builder as the new value instead of a slice, making them more convenient when the value needs to be serialized from multiple components computed on the stack.
+Functionally, this is equivalent to converting the builder into a slice and executing the corresponding primitive listed above.

 dict_set_builder